top of page

 Wheaton College

-Along with her solo career, Cho is very passionate about chamber music, having had extensive collaborative performance experiences.
-She is a founding member of the American Prize winning Koinonia Piano Trio, a performing and teaching ensemble that has performed in New York, Florida, Illinois, Michigan, Missouri, Minnesota, Alaska and 5 cities in Europe as a part of a tour in Austria, Germany and Italy.
-As a vibrant and service-minded ensemble, the trio has established several performance residencies and given outreach concerts and workshops.
-The trio received many grants such as the Binkow grant of $10,000 for European tour.
-In addition, she has collaborated with internationally renowned artists, including Gilles Apap, Danielle Belen, Aaron Berofsky, Maximilian Dimoff, Arianna Dotto, Nathan Giem, David Halen, Jesse Krebs, Chee-Yun Kim, Jonathan Ruck, Yizhak Schotten, and members of the Cleveland Orchestra, St. Louis Symphony Orchestra, Ann Arbor Symphony Orchestra, Lansing Symphony Orchestra and Calidore String Quartet among others.
-Her passion for collaboration also brought her to numerous music festivals, including the Innsbrook Institute, Maui Classical Music Festival, Brightmusic Summer Festival, Anchorage Chamber Music Festival and Ann Arbor Chember Fest.
+In addition, Cho has collaborated with artists such as Gilles Apap, Danielle Belen, Aaron Berofsky, Maximilian Dimoff, Arianna Dotto, Nathan Giem, David Halen, Chee-Yun Kim, Jonathan Ruck, Yizhak Schotten, and members of the Cleveland Orchestra, St. Louis Symphony Orchestra, Ann Arbor Symphony Orchestra, Lansing Symphony Orchestra, and the Calidore String Quartet, among others.
+Her passion for collaboration has also led her to participate in numerous music festivals, including the Innsbrook Institute, Maui Classical Music Festival, Brightmusic Summer Festival, Anchorage Chamber Music Festival, and Ann Arbor Chamber Fest.

-An active member and presenter of Music Teachers National Association and the College Music Society, Cho's research and projects have been presented at national and regional conferences; her lecture recital titled "French female pianist-composer Cecile Chaminade's strategies to succeed in American musical culture between 1890-1920, reflected in programmatic character pieces for solo piano" and the paper presentation "What makes Robert Schumann Schumann: Schumann's creation of fantasy borrowed from literature, especially E. T. A. Hoffman's novel The Life and Opinions of Tomcat Murr" were presented at CMS South Regional Conference.
-And she performed at the CMS National Conference in the session titled "Milhaud's Musical Response to the 1918 Pandemic."
+Cho is also an active member and presenter of the Music Teachers National Association and the College Music Society.
+She is a Nationally Certified Teacher of Music, granted by MTNA.
+From 2022 to 2024, she served on the board of the Oklahoma Music Teachers Association as Collegiate Chapter Chair, where she created and organized the OMTA collegiate poster session, which has been successfully presented at the OMTA State Conference since 2023.
+Furthermore, Cho's research and projects have been featured at national and regional conferences.
+Her lecture recital, titled "French Female Pianist-Composer Cécile Chaminade's Strategies to Succeed in American Musical Culture Between 1890-1920, Reflected in Programmatic Character Pieces for Solo Piano," and her paper presentation, "What Makes Robert Schumann Schumann: Schumann's Creation of Fantasy Borrowed from Literature, Especially E. T. A. Hoffmann's Novel The Life and Opinions of Tomcat Murr," were both presented at the CMS South Regional Conference.
+Additionally, she performed at the CMS National Conference in the session titled "Milhaud's Musical Response to the 1918 Pandemic."

-Originally from Seoul, Korea, Cho graduated with Summa Cum Laude and as Valedictorian from Ewha Women’s University with a Bachelor of Music in Piano.
+Originally from Seoul, Korea, Cho graduated with Summa Cum Laude honors and as valedictorian from Ewha Women’s University with a Bachelor of Music in Piano, earning a full scholarship.
 After graduation, she came to the United States, studying with Menahem Pressler at Indiana University and earning a Master of Music and an Artist Diploma in Piano.
-Cho completed a Doctor of Musical Arts degree in Piano Performance at the University of Michigan under Christopher Harding with a concurrent Master’s degree in Chamber Music under Amy I-Lin Cheng, Christopher Harding, Martin Katz and David Halen.
+Cho completed a Doctor of Musical Arts degree in Piano Performance at the University of Michigan under Christopher Harding, concurrently pursuing a Master’s degree in Chamber Music under Amy I-Lin Cheng, Christopher Harding, Martin Katz, and David Halen, all while on a full scholarship.
 Additional studies include private piano study with Wonmi Kim in Italy, fortepiano with Eunji Lee at Indiana University, and harpsichord with Dawn Kalis at Indiana University.

 bottom of page